 This will be Brentford’s first visit to Goodison Park in league competition since 1954.
 That was a Football League Division Two match won 6-1 by the hosts.
 Everton were promoted that season and Brentford were relegated.
 The teams have not been in the same division since this current campaign.

 Everton are one of the mainstays in the top flight and have been ever-present since the Premier League started in 1992.
 They were promoted from the Second Division in 1953/54 and have been in the top tier ever since.
 In those 68 seasons the Liverpool side have won four Division One titles, the FA Cup three times and the European Cup Winners' Cup.

-Given this is Brentford's first top flight season in 74 years, the teams have not met in the league since 1954.
+Given this is Brentford's first top flight season in 74 years, the teams have not met in the league since the game in 1954.
 The sides spent eight seasons in the same division in the 1930s, 40s and 50s with both teams winning seven games, two were drawn.
 There was an EFL Cup meeting in 2010 that Brentford won on penalties after a 1-1 draw under the Griffin Park floodlights.
-That is the only match between the sides in the last 67 years.
+That was the only match between the sides in 67 years before November.

 Tickets for the match are still on sale.
 All My Bees Members and Season Ticket Holders can purchase.
 See full ticket information here.

 The game will be live on Sky Sports in the UK and Brentford fans can also listen live on Bees Player.
 Full information on the service can be seen here.
 Bees fans living overseas should check this page to see if they can watch the game live.